patiencemanzen/react-ssr-pipeable-stream/README.md

-# React 18 SSR example using Pipeable Stream
+# React 18 SSR using Pipeable Stream 🪴 Deployed on Microsoft Azure

 In this example you can see that how you can render a React 18 application on server-side (node) application.
 I'm using React 18's renderToPipeableStream function.